kirillzhosul/gofra/docs/tutorial/memory.md

 # Critical notice
-Currently, in gofra load and store operatations works with always 8-bytes data, so this will cause some overwriting of memory layout, consider that while using critical to memory operations
+Currently, in gofra load and store operations works with always 8-bytes data, so this will cause some overwriting of memory layout, consider that while using critical to memory operations

 # Memory operations